diodesign/diosix/README.md

 ### Rationale

-It is a work in progress: I'm starting from scratch after [previously writing](https://github.com/diodesign/diosix-legacy) a working microkernel for 32-bit SMP x86 computers in C and assembly.
+Diosix is a work in progress: I'm starting from scratch after [previously writing](https://github.com/diodesign/diosix-legacy) a working microkernel for 32-bit SMP x86 computers in C and assembly.

 I learned a lot from that foray, and so this is the second iteration of diosix.
-Crucially, it will be written [in Rust](https://www.rust-lang.org/), a C/C++-like programming language that has a fierce emphasis on performance, guaranteed memory safety, threads without data races, and other security features.
+Crucially, it will be written [in Rust](https://www.rust-lang.org/), a C/C++-like programming language that has a fierce emphasis on performance, memory safety, threads without data races, and other security features.
-I chose [RISC-V](https://riscv.org/) because it's interesting new ground to explore, whereas there are countless x86 and Arm operating system kernels out there.
+I chose [RISC-V](https://riscv.org/) because it is interesting new ground to explore, whereas there are countless x86 and Arm operating system kernels out there.
-For one thing, highly capable RISC-V cores can fit in FPGAs, paving the way for systems that have the freedom to boot truly open-source custom CPUs, peripheral controllers, hypervisors, kernels, and operating systems as required.

 For one thing, highly capable RISC-V cores can fit in FPGAs, paving the way for systems that have the freedom to boot truly open-source custom CPUs, peripheral controllers,